The top row of buttons allows you to turn on Live View, take screenshots of your computer screen, navigate between Spaces, and open Launchpad.

 Live View allows you to see your computer screen on your device.
 You can enable it by tapping the display icon in the top toolbar.

-Use the long press on the display icon to switch between Live View modes: regular and fit.
+Use a long press on the display icon to switch between Live View modes: regular and fit.

 In normal mode, you can enable scaling of the image in the Input settings, and in fit mode, the image will fit your device screen.